 Yes.
 LY relates to lower years, MY middle years, MY+ and UY upper years.
 These relate to the following chronological ages:

 Middle Years+, ages 12 and above

 Upper Years, age 14 and above

 All of our published books are quizzed and levelled for Accelerated Reader™.
 All published titles at each level can be viewed here.

 We work very closely with Accelerated Reader™ to make sure that our newly published titles are with them as soon as they are available.
 Once they receive our titles they usually take a month to read through, level and quiz.
 We pride ourselves on a smooth and quick turnaround allowing our customers to have all of the AR information they need when choosing new titles for their school.

-Renaissance Learning annually release a report showcasing the data from UK schools using the Accelerated Reader™ programme called What Kids are Reading.
+Renaissance Learning annually releases a report showcasing the data from UK schools using the Accelerated Reader™ programme called What Kids are Reading.
 This data is presented by Professor Topping and can be downloaded here.
-Although popular titles such as Diary of the Wimpy Kid score very highly among a number of year groups, there is a wide range of titles that are selected by pupils.
+Although popular titles such as Diary of a Wimpy Kid score very highly among several year groups, there is a wide range of titles that are selected by pupils.

-Here is a list of our Non-fiction titles that have made it into the Top 20 for, Non-fiction Books Read Most Often: Year 7, Non-fiction Books Read Most Often: Year 8 and Non-fiction Books Read Most Often: Year 9
+Here is a list of our Non-fiction titles that have made it into the Top 20, Non-fiction Books Read Most Often: Year 8 and Non-fiction Books Read Most Often: Year 9

 Goalkeepers by Jonny Zucker